solomon-b/nixos-config/README.md

 - [installer](https://github.com/solomon-b/nixos-config/tree/main/installer): Custom nixos installer iso I use to quickly provision new machines.
 ## Usage
 ### Adding A New Machine
+You can use [nixos-anywhere](https://github.com/numtide/nixos-anywhere) to provision a new phyiscal machine.
+Create a new machine under `machines/personal-computers` then boot your new machine with any linux boot disk that provides you ssh access to `root` and run `nix run '.#install-pc'`.
+The script will prompt for the machine name and IP address.

+For the moment virtual machines must be provisioned more manually (`nixos-anywhere` script comming soon).

 Provision a new machine by your usual methods.
 I use a custom nixos installer cribbed from [wagdav's homelab](https://github.com/wagdav/homelab).
 The ISO can be built with the following command:

 ```